James Carnegy of Finhaven: 1715 Jacobite Uprising

+A portrait of Patrick Lyon of Auchterhouse hangs in the drawing room of Glamis Castle on the top far right corner.

+1728 Trial

-James Carnegie of Finhaven (died 1765) is famous for his trial for the killing of Charles Lyon, 6th Earl of Strathmore and Kinghorne which resulted in the not guilty verdict becoming a recognised part of Scots law and established the right of Scots juries to judge the whole case and not just the facts.
+Finhaven is famous for his trial for the accidental killing of Charles Lyon, 6th Earl of Strathmore and Kinghorne.
+He was represented by Robert Dundas of Arniston, the Elder which resulted in the not guilty verdict becoming a recognised part of Scots law and established the right of Scots juries to judge the whole case and not just the facts.